Program by Levels

 In the toolbox the option button has this icon VBA for Excel Option buttons icon, the check box has this one VBA for Excel check box icon and, the frame this one VBA for Excel frame icon.

-You don't need to add a label to accompany the check box or the option button because they come with their own.
+You do not need to add a label to accompany the check box or the option button because they come with their own.

 The check boxes and the option buttons are both used to offer the user a choice.
 The main difference between check boxes and option buttons is that if you have 5 of each on a form a user can check all 5 check boxes but can only select one of the option buttons.